 TGbf Editor: Please revise clause 11.55.1.4 (Sensing measurement setup) as below.

-The Measurement Setup ID shall be assigned by a sensing initiator, the <sensing initiator’s MAC address, Measurement Setup ID> tuple should be used to uniquely identify the corresponding sensing measurement setup.
+The Measurement Setup ID shall be assigned by a sensing initiator to a sensing responder during sensing measurement setup.
+The same Measurement Setup ID may be assigned to different sensing responders.
+The <sensing initiator’s MAC address, Measurement Setup ID> tuple should be used to uniquely identify the corresponding sensing measurement setup. (#1951, #1979)

 SP: Move to approve resolutions to CID 1951 and 1979,